ultrondevelopments/pdftool/README.md

 ## 🏢 About Ultron Developments Pty.
 Ltd.

-[Ultron Developments](https://ultrondevelopments.com.au/) is a Perth-based software company specializing in privacy-first, offline-first, and AI-powered solutions for business and productivity.
+[Ultron Developments](https://ultrondevelopments.com.au/) is a Perth-based software company specializing in privacy-first, offline-first solutions for business and productivity.
 We build with ❤️ and ☕.

 ---